California Climate Legislation Business Guide

 California's Climate Legislation in a Global Context

 Climate disclosure regulations are increasingly aligning across the globe.
-The EU's CSRD is expected to have a broad impact, with 60,000 companies affected worldwide, and the SEC's forthcoming Climate Disclosure Rule will impact thousands of the largest publicly traded U.S. companies.
-These rules are designed to be compatible with each other, but how do the California bills fit in?
+The EU's CSRD is expected to have a broad impact, with 60,000 companies affected worldwide; the SEC's proposed Climate Disclosure Rule would impact thousands of the largest publicly traded U.S. companies.

-• Points of Convergence: Both the SEC's proposed Climate Rule and California's SB 253 and SB 261 are aligned in several key areas, especially in the standards they are based on.
-Both require the disclosure of Scope 1, 2, and 3 emissions as per the Greenhouse Gas Protocol and climate risk reporting based on the TCFD.
+• Points of Convergence: Both the SEC's proposed Climate Rule and California's SB 253 are aligned in several key areas, especially in the standards they are based on.
+Both require the disclosure of Scope 1, 2 and 3 emissions as per the Greenhouse Gas Protocol and climate risk reporting based on the TCFD.
 SB 253 and the SEC proposal also call for third-party assurance.

 • Points of Divergence: The SEC's rule is limited to publicly traded companies, while California's bills apply to large companies, whether public or private, operating or doing business in California.
-Another point of departure is the debate over including Scope 3 reporting in the SEC's proposal.
+Another point of departure is the debate over whether or not to include Scope 3 reporting in the SEC's proposal.

-• Points of Convergence: Both the CSRD and California's bills have a broad reach, affecting private and public companies inside and outside their borders.
-They mandate the reporting of Scope 1, 2, and 3 emissions, climate risks and third-party verification.
+• Points of Convergence: Both have a broad reach, affecting private and public companies inside and outside their borders.
+They mandate the reporting of Scope 1, 2 and 3 emissions, climate risks and third-party verification.

 • Points of Divergence: The CSRD goes beyond by requiring the disclosure of additional sustainability metrics.